-Specialized skills and knowledge are required by the Corporation to compete in the aerospace industry.
+The Corporation requires specialized skills and knowledge to compete in the aerospace industry.
 These include skills required to perform precision machining of a wide variety of aerospace materials, to manufacture and assemble aerostructures, to assemble complex engine components, to manufacture highly complex magnesium and aluminium alloy castings, to perform repair and overhaul of engines and associated components and to design certain aerospace structures.
 The Corporation also invests in leading technologies in order to advance its capabilities and to maintain a competitive advantage.

-See "Risks inherent in Magellan's Business - The Corporation may need to expend significant capital to keep pace with technological developments in its industry." and "Risks inherent in Magellan's Business - Competitive market for skilled labour may adversely impact the Corporation's operations".
+As the aerospace industry begins to restore capacity levels previously reduced due to the COVID-19 pandemic, shortages of available human resources have developed within a number of regions that the Corporation operates.
+While the Corporation attempts to manage such shortages, risks remain that these may adversely affect operations.
+See "Risks inherent in Magellan's Business - The Corporation may need to expend significant capital to keep pace with technological developments in its industry". and "Risks inherent in Magellan's Business - Competitive market for skilled labour may adversely impact the Corporation's operations".